Millican in Brazos County, Texas — The American South (West South Central)

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Washington-on-the-Brazos (approx. 10.2 miles away); Shiloh Community (approx. 11.3 miles away); Early Texas A&M Campus Housing (approx. 12.7 miles away); Texas A&M Corps of Cadets (approx. 12.8 miles away); Early Play-By-Play Radio Broadcast of a College Football Game (approx. 12.8 miles away); Main Drill Field, Texas A&M University (approx. 13 miles away); College Station Railroad Depots (approx. 13 miles away); Nagle Hall (approx. 13 miles away).
+Washington-on-the-Brazos (approx. 10.2 miles away); Washington County (approx. 10.3 miles away); George Campbell Childress (approx. 10.3 miles away); Andrew Robinson, Sr. (approx. 10.4 miles away); Shiloh Community (approx. 11.3 miles away); Early Texas A&M Campus Housing (approx. 12.7 miles away); Texas A&M Corps of Cadets (approx. 12.8 miles away); Early Play-By-Play Radio Broadcast of a College Football Game (approx. 12.8 miles away).

 Also see . . .

-1. Millican, TX - The Handbook of Texas Online.
-Texas State Historical Association (TSHA) (Submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas.)
+1. Millican, TX - The Handbook of Texas Online .
+Texas State Historical Association (TSHA) (Submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas.)

 2. Houston and Texas Central Railway - The Handbook of Texas Online.
-Texas State Historical Association (TSHA) (Submitted on July 3, 2018, by Brian Anderson of Kingwood, Texas.)
+Texas State Historical Association (TSHA) (Submitted on July 3, 2018, by Brian Anderson of Atascocita, Texas.)

 Credits.
 This page was last revised on July 4, 2018.
-This page originally submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 62 times since then and 4 times this year.
-Photo 1. submitted on July 2, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 144 times since then and 36 times this year.
+Photo 1. submitted on July 2, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.